don/BluetoothSerial/README.md

 ### Description

 Function `rawSubscribe` registers a callback that is called when data is received.
-The callback is called with the raw received data (as an ArrayBuffer) as soon as the delimiter string is read.
+The callback is called immediately when data is received.
+The raw data is sent to callback as an ArrayBuffer.
 The callback is a long running callback and will exist until `rawUnsubscribe` is called.

 ### Parameters